Livistona benthamii

 Livistona benthamii is a species of palm.
-This species is natural distribution is from Cape York to the Archer River in Queensland, the Northern Territory and New Guinea.
+The natural distribution of this species is from Cape York to the Archer River in Queensland the Northern Territory in Australia and New Guinea.
 It is a solitary palm found in open forest near areas that are annually inundated.
 An example may be seen on the Freshwater lake Walk at the Cairns also known as Flecker Botanical Garden.